School librarians invited to apply for $5,000 humanities programming prize

-Applicant libraries must have conducted a humanities program or program series during the prior school year (2013-14).
-The humanities program can be focused in many subject areas, including social studies, poetry, drama, art, music, language arts, foreign language and culture.
-Programs should focus on broadening perspectives and helping students understand the wider world and their place in it.
+Eligible humanities programs may be focused in many subject areas, including social studies, poetry, drama, art, music, language arts, foreign language and culture.
+Programs should focus on broadening perspectives and helping students understand the world and their place in it.
 They should be initiated and coordinated by the school librarian and exemplify the role of the library program in advancing the overall educational goals of the school.

 About the ALA Public Programs Office